JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lab.md

 !!! warning "Shortcomings of parallelism"
     Parallel computing brings its own set of problems and not an insignificant overhead with data manipulation and communication, therefore try always to optimize your serial code as much as you can before advancing to parallel acceleration.

+!!! warning "Disclaimer (don't know if I should state this)"
     - parallel programs are hard to debug
+    - with the further increase in complexity of computer hw some statements about parallel programming may become outdated
+    - we won't cover as many tips that you may encounter on a parallel programming specific course

 ## Distributed/multi-processing
 Wrapping our heads around having multiple running Julia processes